sixuli97/Optimal-Spherical-Convexified-Reeds-Shepp-Paths/README.md

   author  = {Li, Sixu and Kumar, Deepak Prakash and Darbha, Swaroop and Zhou, Yang}, journal = {arXiv preprint arXiv:2504.00966}, year    = {2025}

+@article{li2025closed,
+  title={Closed-form Generation of Paths for Motion Planning of a Convexified Reeds--Shepp Vehicle on a Sphere}, author={Li, Sixu and Kumar, Deepak Prakash and Darbha, Swaroop and Zhou, Yang}, publisher={Engineering Archive}
+}
 }